developersIndia/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change 😢 (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Refactor ⚒️ (code change that neither fixes a bug nor adds a feature)
 - [ ] Tooling ⚙️ (Changes to the build process or auxiliary tools and libraries such as documentation generation)
-- [ ] Performance ⚡ (code change that improves performance)- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Performance ⚡ (code change that improves performance)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [ ] This change requires a documentation update 📖

 ## How Has This Been Tested?